 Understand how your partner works.
 The desire and then ability to understand creates safer connections.
 If you don’t understand your partner this will create pain within them and misunderstandings between you.

 5. What drives them?

-One of the biggest misunderstanding comes when what drives your partner is not what drives you.
+One of the biggest misunderstandings comes when what drives your partner is not what drives you.
 This creates confusion and misunderstandings as your priorities will be different.